amirabbasasadi/amirabbasasadi/README.md

 # Amirabbas Asadi
 Hi There!
-I'm Amirabbas, currently an independent AI researcher and also undergraduage student in computer engineering.
+I'm Amirabbas, currently an independent AI researcher and also undergraduate student in computer engineering.
 ## Research Interests:
 - Probabilistic Machine Learning
   - Probabilistic Programming